De-Panther/unity-webxr-export/README.md

 ### Browser Compatibility

-Tested with Firefox on Windows, and Oculus Browser on Oculus Quest
+Tested with Firefox on Windows, Oculus Browser on Oculus Quest, and Google Chrome on Android (Included AR).

 ### Polyfilled WebXR